hertogp/stitch/_readme.md

 # Documentation

-This lua-filter requires pandoc version >= 2.19 (or >= 3.0 if you want
-to use `pandoc.Figure` to link to an image).
-Some stuff in here is probably not Windows friendly, but any *nix should be fine.
+This lua-filter requires pandoc version >= 2.19 (or >= 3.0 if you want to use `pandoc.Figure` to link to an image).
+Some of the [`lua`] chunks in this readme require version >= 3.1.1 in order to convert it.
+Anyway, some stuff in here is probably not Windows friendly, but any *nix should be fine.

 ## Installation